 A mixture of cinnamon sugar is one of those pantry staples all bakers should have.
 I keep a small mason jar of it around at all times because it can be used as a filling for pastry and yeast doughs, as a coating for cookies, or dusted on as a topping.

-Your local grocery store likely sells a pre-made blend, but making your own cinnamon sugar mixture is much more cost-effective and so easy to do.
+Your local grocery store likely sells a pre-made blend, but making your own cinnamon sugar mixture is much more cost-effective and very easy to do.
 And the best part is that you can decide on the ratio you like best!
 While the mixture can be quickly mixed together without measuring, there are some standard ratios.

 There is truly no one best ratio of cinnamon to sugar and it is really up to the baker’s preference.
-A ratio of 1 part cinnamon to 4 parts sugar by volume (for instance 1 cup of sugar to 1/4 cup of cinnamon) is standard for an all-purpose cinnamon sugar blend.
+A ratio of 1 part cinnamon to 4 parts sugar by volume (for instance 1 cup of sugar to ¼ cup of cinnamon) is standard for an all-purpose cinnamon sugar blend.
 This ratio gives a moderate amount of cinnamon flavor without being overwhelming.

 For uses where you want a very prominent cinnamon flavor, like for cinnamon rolls, a ratio of 1 part cinnamon to 3 parts sugar by volume works very well.